 The Ross records date from 1868, four years after the year of establishment, and generally provide the full name of the deceased and dates of death and burial.
 When e-mailing for information, Craig asks that you be as specific as possible, supplying full name and approximate dates if possible.
 Please do not make a general request for all records of a specific surname.

-If the information you're requesting involves someone who died within the last eighty-five years (post-1924), further information other than name, date and interment location - if available - will only be released to those of direct family relationship.
+If the information you're requesting involves someone who died within the last eighty-five years, further information other than name, date and interment location, if available, will only be released to those of direct family relationship.

 At the turn of the century, Walker's Funeral Home was located on Ontario Street next to the Ganaraska Hotel.
 As was common at the time, they also sold furniture.